How democracy will destroy modern civilisation

-Decision making on a planetary scale is impossible when you have 7 billion people to consult and approve first.
+Decision-making on a planetary scale is impossible when you have 7 billion people to consult and approve first.
 The life-saving decisions needed to make as a species and as a civilisation is unable to be made when our politicians are looking no further than their next re-election.

-Democracy in its purest form is basically an extreme version of decision making by committee.
-As anyone with experience of committee’s will tell you, this is a recipe for disaster with even the most basic of problems to solve.
+Democracy in its purest form is basically an extreme version of decision-making by committee.
+As anyone with experience of committees will tell you, this is a recipe for disaster with even the most basic of problems to solve.

 The ability of humanity to address the larger issues of our time cannot and will not be solved by asking elected governments to make the unpalatable choices, which are required to tackle the global heating and the up and coming energy problems.
-These are problems, just simmering under the surfaces of our everyday lives.
+These are problems, just simmering under the surface of our everyday lives.

 Democracies usefulness has over-reached a tipping point which now makes politics dangerous to humanity.

 Consequences of this political showboating

 The global droughts and subsequent food shortages are merely a page filler for our newspapers at the moment, but the real impact to real people will soon arrive.

 Year after year of drought and agriculture failures will soon begin affects food availability.